ygrebnov/workers/README.md

 When `WithStopOnError()` is enabled:
 - On the first error produced by any worker, the controller cancels promptly (cancel-first), which stops further task scheduling and lets in-flight tasks observe `ctx.Done()`.
 - The triggering error is then forwarded to the outward errors channel.
 - If the outward channel cannot accept the error immediately, the controller uses a detached goroutine to deliver the error when a reader eventually appears.
-If `Close()` occurs first, the pending send is signaled to exit and the error may be dropped (best-effort delivery).
+If `Close()` occurs first, the pending detached send is signaled to exit and the error may be dropped (best-effort delivery).
 - After cancellation, `AddTask` returns `ErrInvalidState` deterministically and never blocks.

 #### Internal vs outward buffers